sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step3.md

 	<span slot="prompt"></span>
 </Quiz>

-WHO delcared COVID-19 a pandemic on March 11, 2020.
+WHO declared COVID-19 a pandemic on March 11, 2020.
 Does our MRCA date to before or after this day?

 <Quiz
 	id="step3-quiz2"